awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 + The `kubectl` command line tool is installed on your device or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is `1.25`, you can use `kubectl` version `1.24`, `1.25`, or `1.26` with it\.
 To install or upgrade `kubectl`, see [Installing or updating `kubectl`](install-kubectl.md)\.

 **Note**
-A pod running on AWS Fargate automatically mounts an Amazon EFS file system, without needing the manual driver installation steps described on this page\.
+A Pod running on AWS Fargate automatically mounts an Amazon EFS file system, without needing the manual driver installation steps described on this page\.

 ## Create an IAM policy and role<a name="efs-create-iam-resources"></a>